Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

   * Do you have a **strong application architecture** practice?
   * Do you have a mature Agile and **DevOps** practice?
   * Will your data management team support it?

+## When will customers ask for them?

+* CIOs, some CEOs given the potenial organizational impact financially and competitively, technoly decision-makers and all engineers will be aware of the approach given it's impact on the industry and popularity
+* When **exploring a modernization effort**, if the solution is large enough this approach must be considered.
+Many organizations will have **no experience** with them so may be saying them need them when they really don't know.
+* When they need any **greenfield application of enough size or complexity**

 ## Success Stories